emelc/UmbracoSetup/basicumbracosetup.md

 ### 10. Update web.config:

 ##### AppSettings:
-- umbracoReservedPaths: append to the value: `,~/Jaywing/,~/.well-known/,~/assets/`
+- umbracoReservedPaths: append to the value: `~/.well-known/,~/assets/`
-    - `~/Jaywing/` is for dashboards, replace Jaywing with the client name.
     - `~/.well-known/` is for Let's Encrypt Azure Extension.
     - `~/assets/` is for CMS backgrounds.
 - umbracoUseSSL: **true**